Accrual of statutory annual leave and sickness

 However, following the Healy case, in the absence of a relevant agreement whereby the additional 1.6 weeks shall carry over, accrued holiday for previous leave years may be limited to 20 days (including public holidays) under regulation 13 of the WTR.

-We recommend that annual leave and sick leave policies make clear that only statutory holiday accrues during periods of sickness absence.
+We recommend that annual leave and sick leave policies clearly set out how holiday accrues during periods of sickness absence and what is included.

 10. If a worker falls sick before or during their pre-arranged statutory holiday - can they cancel that holiday and take it a later date?

-Yes, the decisions in Pereda and ANGED made it clear that a worker who becomes "unfit for work" before or during a pre-arranged statutory holiday has the right to reschedule the affected holiday for a later date.
-Moreover, if there is insufficient time left in the leave year to enable them to take this leave, they should be allowed to carry this leave forward into the new leave year.
+Yes, the decisions in Pereda and ANGED made it clear that a worker who becomes "unfit for work" before or during a pre-arranged holiday has the right to reschedule the affected holiday for a later date.
+Moreover, if there is insufficient time left in the leave year to enable them to take this leave, they should be allowed to carry this leave forward into the new leave year (although this can be limited to 20 days under regulation 13 of the WTR).

 11. If the worker falls ill during their pre-arranged statutory holiday, are they entitled to reschedule the full leave period (including the days on which the worker was healthy)?